mypalmike/skastic/README.md

 I have yet to create a setup.py file and it's not yet on pypi.
 For now, just copy the skastic python source files into a directory, put your image files there, and run "./skastic.py <filename>".
 Filenames should be of the form <name>.ska.png.

+## Usage

+./skastic.py -i some_function_def.ska.png -i another_function_def.ska.png some_expression.ska.png

+This will execute the expression represented in some_expression.ska.png while including any functions defined in the files specified with -i.

+All python builtin functions should work.

+## Limitations

+Recursive functions are not working.
+This is a frustrating bug, particularly given my initial test case was the factorial function.
+A recursive function in skastic fails during execution with "NameError: name '<function name>' is not defined" when the function tries to call itself.
+Yet the same exact AST works fine in a test application.
+This will hopefully be fixed soon, but I have already pulled out quite a bit of hair trying to track down the problem.

+Not all python operations are implemented yet.

+There is no support yet for string literals.

+Although you can create lists using the builtin "list" function, there is no support for referencing them.
+I plan to add LISP-style access in the form of "car" and "cdr" functions later.

+There is no facility for creating local variables within a function.
+I may be adding LISP-style "let" functionality at some point.

 ## How it works

 A valid skastic program is an image with nodes and edges.